ICWallis/geothermal-cookbook/README.md

-# geothermal
+# Geothermal Cookbook

-Python tools for geothermal geoscientists, geochemists and reservoir engineers
+Python methods for geoscientists, geochemists and reservoir engineers working in geothermal resources.